9001/copyparty/docs/versus.md

   * ⚠️ but no directory tree for navigation
 * ✅ user signup
 * ✅ command runner / remote shell
-* 🔵 supposed to have write-only folders but couldn't get it to work
+* ✅ more efficient; can handle around twice as much simultaneous traffic

 ## [filegator](https://github.com/filegator/filegator)
-* go; cross-platform (windows, linux, mac)
+* php; cross-platform (windows, linux, mac)
 * 🔵 *it has upload segmenting and acceleration*
   * ⚠️ but uploads are still not integrity-checked
+  * ⚠️ on copyparty, uploads are 40x faster
+    * compared to the official filegator docker example which might be bad
 * ⚠️ http only; no webdav / ftp / zeroconf
 * ⚠️ does not support symlinks
 * ⚠️ expensive download-as-zip feature